From my studies until now, I have been dealing with many systems. By system, I would like to cover hardware, kernel, executive and operating systems.

 The most rudimentary devices I had to "program" was by wiring relays and electromechanical components.
 Or even by connecting pneumatics equipments.
 A bit more evolved was to design automations usings electronic NAND gates or SR latches.

 Anyway, nowadays, microcontrollers are very accessible and so powerful they made everything easier.
 And still, in many applications, using a system without the overhead of an operating system can be very powerful.
-In my "Internet of Building" project, I use an Arduino to control a latch for access control.
+In my "Internet of Building" project, I use an Arduino to control a latch for access control and a Raspberry to collect data, format and upload them to the cloud.

 PLC: Programmable logic controller